New: Readopoly game - a reading challenge to encourage regular and wide reading.

 The Sixth Form Library

-The Sixth form has a wide range of journals, periodicals and newspapers and book stock more focused on non-fiction to support the curriculum and to encourage a breadth and depth of reading of specific subject areas.
+The Sixth form has a wide range of journals, periodicals and book stock more focused on non-fiction to support the curriculum and to encourage a breadth and depth of reading of specific subject areas.

 The fiction collection has classics at its core and is regularly added to with recent prize winning titles as well as familiar young adult novels and some popular fiction.